tenta-browser/chromium-crosswalk/docs/linux_build_instructions.md

 *   A 64-bit Intel machine with at least 8GB of RAM.
 More than 16GB is highly recommended.
 *   At least 100GB of free disk space.
-*   You must have Git and Python installed already.
+*   You must have Git and Python v2 installed already.

-Most development is done on Ubuntu (currently 14.04, Trusty Tahr).
+Most development is done on Ubuntu (currently 16.04, Xenial Xerus).
 There are some instructions for other distros below, but they are mostly unsupported.

 ## Install `depot_tools`